top of page

 Some predatory insects resemble flowers to attract pollinators, while certain fish imitate cleaner fish to get close to other fish before attacking.
 In this case, mimicry becomes a tool for hunting rather than hiding.

-A fascinating example is the tiny mantis Odontomantis planiceps, which closely resembles ants in color, shape, and movement.
+A Fascinating example is the tiny mantis Odontomantis planiceps, which closely resembles ants in color, shape, and movement.
 Since many predators avoid ants due to their aggressiveness and chemical defenses, this disguise protects the mantis from being eaten.